Diane Webber

-Marguerite Diane Webber (born Marguerite Empey; July 29, 1932 – August 19, 2008) was an American model, dancer and actress.
+Marguerite Diane Webber (born Marguerite Empey; July 29, 1932 – August 19, 2008) was an American model, dancer, actress and nudist.

 Early life

-Born in Hollywood, Los Angeles, California, U.S., the daughter of Marguerite (née Andrus), a Hollywood actress and former Miss Long Beach beauty contest winner, and Arthur Guy Empey.
-She received her formal education at Hollywood High School.
+Webber was born in Hollywood, Los Angeles, on July 29, 1932, to Marguerite Empey (née Andrus), a Hollywood actress and former Miss Long Beach beauty contest winner, and Arthur Guy Empey, a writer and veteran of World War I. She received her formal education at Hollywood High School.
 As a child, she received ballet lessons from Russian ballerina Maria Bekefi.

 Modeling career

 In the early 1950s, while developing her professional modeling career, she found employment as a chorus girl at Bimbo's 365 Club in San Francisco.
 As the decade progressed, she modeled for many professional photographers, including Peter Gowland, Bunny Yeager and Keith Bernard, appearing in a myriad of men's magazines, such as Esquire, and commercial advertising imagery.

 Playmate of the Month

 Under the name Marguerite Empey, she was Playboy magazine's Playmate of the Month in both May 1955 and February 1956.
 The photo shoot for the 1956 publication was shot by Russ Meyer.
 When she posed for Playboy the second time, Hugh Hefner didn't even recognize her as a Playmate from the previous year.